pboxx/FVModSync/README.md

 Troubleshooting / Feedback
 --
 * You can post in [Issues] or in the [Feedback thread] (Forest Village modding group on Steam).

+* When FVModSync seems unable to export the .pak files (or rather, unable to get quickbms to export them: this will result in an exception telling you "quickbms exited with code 3 -- please check that it is set up correctly"), check that life_is_feudal.bms is actually named life_is_feudal.bms and not life_is_feudal.bms**.txt**.

 * If you run into issues, the text from the console window may be helpful to figure out the problem: you can copy it with Edit > Select All; Edit > Copy via the context menu (rightclick) on the title bar.
 The game dumps a log in (Game Folder)/Log.log that is also often quite helpful.